Xilinx/Vitis_Accel_Examples/cpp_kernels/lmem_2rw/details.md

-Two Parallel Read/Write on Local Memory
+Local Memory Two Parallel Read/Write
 ========================================
 This is a simple example to demonstrate how to utilize both ports of local memory in kernels.